pilot-773/app/README.md

 - Please check LICENSE!

 ## Download...?
-- We currently are planning to open a public testflight
-- In the future we will hopefully release to the app store!
+- Find us on the app store: DSM Prompt

 ## The code quality
 - This app was written 2 days before a show - no judgement please!